 They are the people who use the intranet on a daily basis, and therefore, they know best where the shoe pinches.
 Ask for their feedback on suggestions on how the company intranet can be improved in order to best support their work functions.

-Take Your Digital Workspace to The Next Level
+Take Your Digital Workplace to The Next Level

 A company intranet is a very useful hub that acts as a platform for sharing information, bringing employees together and building the connections between them, collaborating with colleagues, finding and accessing important documents, and giving employees the tools they need to get their work done.